multi-coop/datami-website-content/texts/en/tutorial/tutorial-overview-actions.md

-## Get on with Vizboard's main actions
+## Get on with Datami's main actions

 <div>
   <img